xplodman/Deployment-Script/README.md

 cd deployment-script

-3. Copy default_credentials.sh to credentials.sh, Configure the deployment script by editing the necessary credentials in the `required_scripts/credentials.sh` file.
+3. Copy default_credentials.sh to credentials.sh, Configure the deployment script by editing the necessary credentials in the `credentials.sh` file.

 4. Make the `deploy_script.sh` file executable:
 chmod +x deploy_script.sh